Gordon-Mensah/daikibo-analysis/README.md

-Absolutely, Gordon — here’s a polished and professional version of your README that clearly explains the purpose, contents, and structure of your Daikibo analysis project:

----

 ## 📊 Daikibo Industrials Analysis

 This repository contains two analytical tasks conducted for **Daikibo Industrials**, aimed at uncovering operational inefficiencies and workplace equity concerns across their global factory network.